 “Cultural Diplomacy is when you put in the Foreground an Exchange of Ideas around things that People Naturally Love”

 Amb.
-Andreas Benjamen Dawid Guibeb, Ambassador of Namibia in Berlin, talks to Berlin GlobalAugust 29th, 2016
+Andreas Benjamen Dawid Guibeb, Former Ambassador of Namibia in Berlin, talks to Berlin GlobalAugust 29th, 2016

 On the 22nd of July 2016, a team from the ICD had the pleasure of meeting Amb.
 Andreas Benjamen Dawid Guibeb, the Ambassador of the Republic of Namibia in Berlin.
 During the interview we had the opportunity to gain a deeper understanding of German-Namibian relations and the diplomatic work of his Excellency.
 We discussed the substantial role that cultural diplomacy can play in the field of international relations, as a means towards the promotion of global peace, intercultural understanding and tolerance.
 Furthermore, we discovered how music and fine arts can contribute to the same, through practical examples that his Excellency shared with us, drawn from his long diplomatic experience.